Nutrition labeling; Nutrition facts

 Food manufacturers are required to list ingredients in descending order by weight (from the most to the least).
-People with food sensitivities can obtain useful information from the ingredient list on the label.
+People with food sensitivities or allergies can obtain useful information from the ingredient list on the label.

 The ingredient list will include, when appropriate: